newrelic/helm-charts/library/common-library/DEVELOPERS.md

 tolerations: []
 ```

-The values here are replaced. if a value at root level is found, the global one is ignored.
+The values here are replaced instead of be merged.
+If a value at root level is found, the global one is ignored.

 Usage (example in a pod spec):
 ```mustache